Scleverlin/Verilog_Basic_Circuits/README.md

 The gate netlist that Designcompiler output.

 # Tools
-I used iverilog + gtkwave as the basic simulation for tesetbench.
+I use iverilog + gtkwave as the basic simulation for tesetbench.